nonbhoward/qbit_tools/README.md

-### as of 2021-03-22 current status of main branch is functional with minor bugs
+### as of 2021-03-23 current status of main branch is functional with minor bugs

 # a brief project summary follows
 ### core.interface.py
 module handling transactions between other modules such as..
 1. state machine uses core.interface to fetch, save, and process data
 2. settings_io uses core.interface to communicate parser data to other modules
-3. api_comm uses core.interface to communicate api data to other modules
+3. qbit_api_wrapper uses core.interface to communicate api data to other modules

 ### data_meta
 this is a data directory that contains configuration files related to result metadata